 Restricting the movement of any broken bone is critical to healing.
 To immobilize a broken collarbone, you'll likely need to wear an arm sling.

-The length of time immobilization is needed depends on the severity of the injury.
-Union of the bone usually takes three to six weeks for children and six to 12 weeks for adults.
-If a baby has suffered a broken collarbone during labor and delivery, healing typically occurs without specific treatment.
-Pain control and careful handling of the baby are usually all that's needed.
+How long immobilization is needed depends on the severity of the injury.
+Bone union usually takes three to six weeks for children and six to 12 weeks for adults.
+A newborn's collarbone that breaks during delivery typically heals with only pain control and careful handling of the baby.

-To reduce pain and inflammation, your doctor may recommend an over-the-counter pain reliever.
-If you have severe pain, you may need a prescription medication that contains a narcotic for a few days.
+To reduce pain and inflammation, your doctor might recommend an over-the-counter pain reliever.
+If you have severe pain, you might need a prescription medication that contains a narcotic for a few days.

-Surgery may be required for a fractured collarbone if the bone has broken through your skin, if it is severely out of place or if the bone has broken into several pieces.
+Surgery might be required if the fractured collarbone has broken through your skin, is severely displaced or is in several pieces.
 Broken collarbone surgery usually includes placing fixation devices — plates, screws or rods — to maintain proper position of your bone during healing.
-Surgical complications are rare, but can include infection and lack of bone healing.
+Surgical complications, though rare, can include infection and lack of bone healing.

 - Clavicle fracture (broken collarbone).
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=A00072.
 Accessed Sept.
 30, 2015.

 - Hatch RL, et al. Clavicle fractures. http://www.uptodate.com/home.
 Accessed Sept.
 30, 2015.